prefech/prefech/content/JD_logsV3/hide.md

 **player_id:** Since there is no players we have removed it **player_2_id:** Since there is no players we have removed it **color:** This can be any color you want
-**channel:** This will be linked to the webhook in the config.
+**channel:** This will be linked to the channel in the config.
 **screenshot:** This can be true if you want the embed to include a screenshot.